TheOdinProject/curriculum/async-apis/async-await.md

 </script>
 ~~~

-Since `await` does not work with an async function, we will have to create a function that wraps our API call
+Since `await` does not work on the global scope, we will have to create an `async` function that wraps our API call to Giphy.
 ~~~javascript
 <script>
   const img = document.querySelector('img')